-(iv) It bears leaves, flowers and fruits.
+(iv) It bears leaves, flowers, and fruits.

 5. Reticulate Venation – Which of the following leaves have that?

-Wheat, china rose, maize, tulsi, grass, coriander.
+Wheat, China rose, maize, tulsi, grass, coriander.

-Tulsi and china rose have reticulate venation.
+Tulsi and China rose to have reticulate venation.

 6. What type of venation does its leaves likely to have if a plant has fibrous root?